FreeFlarum/freeflarum.com/README.md

 • __Fast and kind support:__ You can contact us at anytime!
 We are always there for you!

-> __...but most importantly...
-FreeFlarum is 100% free!
+#### ...but most importantly, FreeFlarum is 100% free!
 No overpriced plans or credit card required!
-You can have your Flarum running 24/7 with no finance needed!__
+You can have your Flarum running 24/7 with no finance needed!

+---

 #### ☼ Don't believe us? __[Check it out](https://www.freeflarum.com)__! ☼